 It builds upon the fundamental science concepts introduced in Human Family Tree during Phase 1, such as embryology and teratology, genetic testing and neurodevelopment.

-All students complete an integrated patient-centered experience where they participate in caring for a woman as they follow her and her child through the late third trimester, childbirth and newborn period.
+All students complete an integrated patient-centered experience where they participate in caring for a woman as they follow her and her child through childbirth and newborn period.

 Students’ clinical experiences occur in primary care, behavioral health and other ambulatory and community-based settings that focus on chronic disease management.
-Continuity occurs in primary care clinics over the 12 weeks as well as by student participation in a longitudinal community health engagement project.
+Continuity occurs in primary care clinics over the 12 weeks as well as in a longitudinal community health engagement project.

 Acute Care is a 12-week block in Phase 2 that is centered on assessing patients with urgent medical conditions, providing acute inpatient care and transitioning patients to other care settings or home under the care of other professionals.